 You see, analytics is a very important part of achieving & maintaining your success with YouTube.

 Aim for all 5 & you’ll achieve your YouTube ambitions.
 You may have also noticed how they do tend to overlap.
-Your content, consistency, authenticity, determination & planning, these are the things that will take your channel to the very top & they tend not to exist without the presence of the other.
+Your content, consistency, authenticity, determination, and planning, are the things that will take your channel to the very top & they tend not to exist without the presence of the other.

-Set goals, create plans, work hard, keep on working hard, achieve your dreams.
+Set goals, create plans, work hard, keep on working hard, and achieve your dreams.
 It’s doable.